open-source-contributions/google-holidays/README.md

 <br><br>

-# PHP Google Holidays
+# Google Holidays

-**PHP Google Holidays** is a super light weight package to retrieve a country's holidays from the Google API using Google Calendars.
+**Google Holidays** is a super light weight package to retrieve a country's holidays from the Google API using Google Calendars.

 Made with ❤️ by [Stephen Lake](http://stephenlake.github.io/)